remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-front-update.md

 sudo service remotelabz restart
 ```

+##Migration from 2.4.1.5 to 2.4.1.5.1
+Delete in your OpenVPN configuration the line :
+comp-lzo

 ##Migration from 2.4.1.1 to 2.4.1.3
 In your device, you have a device with the name "Migration".
 This container will be used to configure a new container, called "Service" to provide a DHCP service to each lab you will build.